 - Check the carburetor for hard crusty white buildup.
 This white buildup is fuel additives including ethanol.
 You need to try to get as much of the white power material out as you can.
 It’s nearly impossible to get it all out.

-- Add fresh fuel plus a fuel stabilizer before you start your mower.
+- Mix fresh fuel with a fuel stabilizer before you add fuel to the mower.
 Pour the fuel mixture into the gas tank and give it a chance to fill the bowl of the carburetor.
 Start your engine.

 If you are starting with a pull cord, give the rope a yank.
 It may not start on the first pull, but it should start after several pulls and continue to run.